 Unfortunately, diagnosing cerebral palsy can be a lengthy process, which is very difficult for parents and families.
 Without a formal diagnosis, families may struggle to get the proper care needed for their child.

 Getting Help with Cerebral Palsy Diagnosis and Treatment

 For quite some time, there have been concerns among advocates and parents that part of the reason why diagnosing cerebral palsy can take so long is in an effort to pass the statute of limitations in cases where a birth injury, medical malpractice, or negligence occurred.
 While most children can be diagnosed within two years of birth, there are many cases where children have symptoms and enter the diagnostic process, but do not get a formal diagnosis until they are much older, such as 8 years or older.

 For parents who believe their child’s cerebral palsy was caused by a birth injury or doctor negligence, it is incredibly important to contact an attorney as soon as possible to discuss your case.
 Cerebral palsy diagnosed at birth or later in life can have a major impact on your child and family.
 It is important that you understand your legal rights and the options that may be available to you in terms of support.

-To learn more about cerebral palsy diagnosis, treatment, or options for support, contact Brown & Brothers to speak with one of our birth injury attorneys.
+To learn more about cerebral palsy diagnosis, treatment, or options for support, contact Birth Injury Guide to speak with one of our birth injury attorneys.
 Fill out our online form to schedule your free case review.